-- Remove raised bed with soil banked against north side, re-model the adjacent area; remove litter bin; provide interpretation - Assess structural condition of the two mill race channels under the Rose Garden; take required action - Remove vegetation from walls, continue to cut down seedling trees and remove Himalayan Balsam from area near Priorswell Road. - Conserve the original stone walling on the site
+- Remove raised bed with soil banked against north side, re-model the adjacent area; remove litter bin; provide interpretation. - Assess structural condition of the two mill race channels under the Rose Garden; take required action. - Remove vegetation from walls, continue to cut down seedling trees and remove Himalayan Balsam from area near Priorswell Road. - Conserve the original stone walling on the site.

-Area E - Water Fountain Play Area
+Area E - Water Splash Play Area

-Opened in 2010 this play facility has given a new dimension to the park's ability and potential to attract visitors, many from outside the district.
+Opened in 2010, this play facility has given a new dimension to the park's ability and potential to attract visitors, many from outside the district.
+The water splash park was upgraded in May 2023 with the installation of new equipment including a trio of water tipping buckets, an aqua dome, spray cannons and other features along with new surfacing laid.

-Constructed on the site of the traditional style padding pool, this water play feature with its intermittent water jets and showers has proved highly popular not only with children but with whole families.
+Constructed on the site of the traditional style padding pool, the original water play feature had a series of intermittent water jets and showers that proved highly popular not only with children but with whole families.